 CPCSC is the Canadian Program for Cyber Security Certification—a mandatory compliance requirement for DND defence suppliers.
 Learn what it is, why it exists, and how to prepare.

-No credit card required.
+Credit card required to activate.
 365-day evidence retention during 2026.

 CPCSC stands for the Canadian Program for Cyber Security Certification.
 It is a three-tiered compliance certification framework designed by the Canadian Department of National Defence (DND) to protect "Controlled Information" within the Canadian defence supply chain.
 CPCSC is based on ITSP.10.171, Canada's adaptation of the NIST SP 800-171 Rev 3 security controls.